Battson Surname

 Where Does The Last Name Battson Come From? nationality or country of origin

-Battson is more commonly found in The United States than any other country/territory.
-It may also occur in the variant forms:.
-Click here for further potential spellings of this name.
+The last name Battson occurs more in The United States more than any other country/territory.
+It can also be found as:.
+For other potential spellings of this name click here.

 How Common Is The Last Name Battson? popularity and diffusion

-This surname is the 667,223rd most frequently used last name internationally.
-It is borne by around 1 in 16,230,615 people.
-This surname is predominantly found in The Americas, where 65 percent of Battson live; 65 percent live in North America and 65 percent live in Anglo-North America.
+The surname is the 667,223rd most common family name at a global level, held by approximately 1 in 16,230,615 people.
+The last name is primarily found in The Americas, where 65 percent of Battson are found; 65 percent are found in North America and 65 percent are found in Anglo-North America.

-Battson is most widely held in The United States, where it is held by 266 people, or 1 in 1,362,628.
-In The United States Battson is most common in: California, where 15 percent are found, Washington, where 15 percent are found and Ohio, where 15 percent are found.
-Besides The United States Battson exists in 12 countries.
-It is also common in England, where 21 percent are found and Canada, where 6 percent are found.
+The surname is most commonly held in The United States, where it is held by 266 people, or 1 in 1,362,628.
+In The United States Battson is most common in: California, where 15 percent live, Washington, where 15 percent live and Ohio, where 15 percent live.
+Not including The United States Battson exists in 12 countries.
+It also occurs in England, where 21 percent live and Canada, where 6 percent live.

 Battson Family Population Trend historical fluctuation

-The incidence of Battson has changed over time.
-In The United States the number of people bearing the Battson surname expanded 950 percent between 1880 and 2014; in England it expanded 115 percent between 1881 and 2014 and in Scotland it expanded 200 percent between 1881 and 2014.
+The prevalency of Battson has changed through the years.
+In The United States the number of people who held the Battson surname expanded 950 percent between 1880 and 2014; in England it expanded 115 percent between 1881 and 2014 and in Scotland it expanded 200 percent between 1881 and 2014.

 Battson Last Name Statistics demography

-The religious devotion of those bearing the Battson last name is predominantly Catholic (100%) in Ireland.
+The religious devotion of those carrying the Battson surname is chiefly Catholic (100%) in Ireland.

-In The United States Battson are 20.88% more likely to be registered Republicans than The US average, with 67.65% being registered to vote for the party.
+In The United States Battson are 20.88% more likely to be registered with the Republican Party than the national average, with 67.65% registered with the party.

 The amount Battson earn in different countries varies notably.
 In South Africa they earn 24.22% less than the national average, earning R 180,072 per year; in United States they earn 3.58% less than the national average, earning $41,605 USD per year and in Canada they earn 4.16% less than the national average, earning $47,618 CAD per year.